Poulvac Bursine 2

 Indications

-For the active immunization of broilers, and future layers/breeders to reduce clinical signs caused by Infectious Bursal Disease virus.
+For the active immunisation of broilers, and future layers/breeders to reduce clinical signs caused by Infectious Bursal Disease virus.

 Dose to be administered and administration route